Background | Administration | Board of Directors

 501-526-6810 (tel.)

-The ABI Scientific Coordinating Committee has been appointed by the five-member institutions to provide guidance for ABI scientific research
+The ABI Partnering Institution Directors have been appointed by the five-member institutions to provide guidance for ABI scientific research.

 University of Arkansas, Fayetteville